alexpolonsky/doswah.com/_posts/2014-06-07-the-fault-in-our-stars.md

 ### 3. Who Is August Waters?

-My friend [Jordyn](http://jordynchung.tumblr.com) shared this post with me from her Tumblr:
+*EDIT: I realized I spelt Augustus as August I elected not to change it because I thought it was funny.* My friend [Jordyn](http://jordynchung.tumblr.com) shared this post with me from her Tumblr:

 > There are 313 pages...
 We don't meet Augustus until page 8...
 He does not speak until page 11...
 He leaves us on page 261...
 That is 253 pages from when we meet him until he leaves...
 And within those 253 pages...
 He is physically in 172 of them...
 And that is all it took.
 172 pages for us to fall in love with Augustus Waters.
 And none of us will be the same again...